New Century Cinema

-New Century Cinema

 On 9th January 1971 a 111-seat Classic Cinema opened in what had formerly been the restaurant and in 1972 a 300 seat screen opened in the former circle.
 The stalls area remained in use as a bingo club.
 Mecca Leisure purchased the building and operated a Mecca Bingo Club in the downstairs area, and the cinemas were leased to the Cannon Group and re-named Cannon.

 On 7th January 1997 the cinemas were taken over by the Picturedrome group of cinemas and were re-named Picturedrome.
 Three years later in 2000, they were taken over by Reeltime Cinemas and re-named New Century Cinema.

-Mecca Bingo continues in the former stalls area, but in November 2006, planning permission was applied for, to convert the cinema section into church use.
+Mecca Bingo continued in the former stalls area, but in November 2006, planning permission was applied for, to convert the cinema section into church use.
 The screen in the former restaurant was closed, with the remaining screen in the former circle continuing.
 However the planning application to convert to church use was refused by the local council and the cinema operators Reeltime threatened to close the screen and board up this section of the building.
 In January 2008, Reeltime proposed plans to convert the cinema section into ‘community use’.

 Just login to your account and subscribe to this theater.